Notes on the "Ramified" Seiberg-Witten Equations and Invariants

 {\it The (Perturbed) ``Ramified'' SW Invariants}

-Since $\cmx$ consists only of a single point when $b_1=0$, it will mean from (\ref{SW inv for d=0}) that the ``ramified'' SW invariant is just the sign of the determinant of $T$ for each basic class $x'$.
-For K\"ahler manifolds $X$ with $b^+_2(X) > 1$, the expression for the sign of the determinant of $T$ is the same as in the ordinary case -- that is, the\emph{ perturbed }SW invariant ${\widetilde {SW}}(x') = (-1)^w$, where $w = \textrm{dim}_{\mathbb C} [\textrm{Ker} T]$.
-In order to see this, one just needs to repeat the arguments laid out at the end of $\S$4 of~\cite{monopoles} after replacing the ordinary $U(1)$-bundle therein with $L'$.\footnote{To arrive at this result, we have also made use of the fact that the moduli space of the perturbed SW equations -- like $\cmx$ -- consists of a single point only.} Since the relevant computation is based on a standard treatment which involves mildly deforming the determinant of $T$ to the Ray-Singer-Quillen determinant, we shall, in favor of brevity, not repeat it here.
+Since $\cmxc$ consists only of a single point when $b_1=0$, it will mean from (\ref{SW inv for d=0}) that the ``ramified'' SW invariant for the canonical basic class $x'_c$ is just the sign of the determinant of $T$.
+For K\"ahler manifolds $X$ with $b^+_2(X) > 1$, the expression for the sign of the determinant of $T$ is the same as in the ordinary case -- that is, the\emph{ perturbed }SW invariant ${\widetilde {SW}}(x'_c) = (-1)^w$, where $w = \textrm{dim}_{\mathbb C} [\textrm{Ker} T]$.
+In order to see this, one just needs to repeat the arguments laid out at the end of $\S$4 of~\cite{monopoles} after replacing the ordinary $U(1)$-bundle therein with $L'$.\footnote{To arrive at this result, we have also made use of the fact that the moduli space of the perturbed SW equations for the basic class $x'_c$ -- like $\cmxc$ -- consists of a single point only.} Since the relevant computation is based on a standard treatment which involves mildly deforming the determinant of $T$ to the Ray-Singer-Quillen determinant, we shall, in favor of brevity, not repeat it here.

-At any rate, it should be emphasized that ${\widetilde {SW}}(x')$ may depend on the additional parameters $\alpha$, $\l$ and $D \cap D$: notice that $w = \textrm{dim}_{\IC}[\textrm{Ker} T]$ depends on the index of $T$, which, in turn, is expressed in terms of these parameters.
-Nevertheless, since $w$ is necessarily an integer, \emph{the ${\widetilde {SW}}(x')$'s for (hyper)-K\"ahler manifolds with $b_1=0$ and $b^+_2 > 1$, are given by $\pm 1$.}
+At any rate, it should be emphasized that ${\widetilde {SW}}(x'_c)$ may depend on the additional parameters $\alpha$, $\l$ and $D \cap D$: notice that $w = \textrm{dim}_{\IC}[\textrm{Ker} T]$ depends on the index of $T$, which, in turn, is expressed in terms of these parameters.
+Nevertheless, since $w$ is necessarily an integer, \emph{the ${\widetilde {SW}}(x'_c)$'s for (hyper)-K\"ahler manifolds with $b_1=0$ and $b^+_2 > 1$, are given by $\pm 1$.}

 {\it Explicit Dependence of ${\widetilde {SW}}(x')$ on $\alpha$, $l$ and $D \cap D$}

 Ascertaining the explicit dependence of $w$ and hence of the ${\widetilde {SW}}(x')$'s on the surface operator parameters $\alpha$, $l$ and $D \cap D$, is in general difficult, as one can usually compute only the index of $T$ and not its (co)kernel alone.
 Nevertheless, in certain special cases, the dependence of the ${\widetilde {SW}}(x')$'s on the above surface operator parameters can be made manifest.